 Content productions requires an ever icreasing quality of voice and audio which has been satisfied by expansion in the numbers of radio microphones and IEMs which reach some 180 radio microphones for events such as Eurovision Song Contest and an average of some 46 for London Theatre.

-Devices such as radio microphones are small and highly mobile.
-Since the professional versions tend to be moved to different parts of the world, they need to meet local regulations, and the best way to achieve this is for them to be specified at a world-wide level.
+Radio microphones and IEMs are small and highly mobile.
+Since the professional versions used in stage and musical productions tend to be moved to different parts of the world, they need to meet local regulations, and the best way to achieve this is for them to be specified at a world-wide level.

 Responding to market needs

 ERM Task Group (TG) 17 recently published harmonised standards for:

 - AM, FM, DAB and DRM Sound Broadcasting transmitters (EN 302 017, EN 302 018, EN 302 077, EN 302 245)